Alaknanda Hydro Power Company Limited (AHPCL)

 AHPCL signed a 30-year power purchase agreement (PPA) with Uttar Pradesh Power Corporation in June 2006 to sell approximately 88% of the power generated by the plant.
 The PPA was signed in June 2006.
 Uttarakhand state will receive the remaining 12% power free of charge.

-The 13.8kV power generated by the turbo generator will be stepped up to 400kV by a transformer.
-It will be evacuated and connected to the Shrinagar substation through an under-construction 13km-long 400kV double circuit transmission line.
+The 13.8kV power generated by the turbo generator is increased to 400kV by a transformer.
+It is evacuated and connected to the Shrinagar substation through an under-construction 13km-long 400kV double circuit transmission line.

 Financing of Alaknanda power project